 Avira’s full scan barely affected my CPU compared to other antiviruses.
 It only took up around 20-25% of my CPU power, which is nothing compared to when I tested Panda and McAfee on my PC — which both took up over 50% of my CPU when running a virus scan.
 With Avira, I was able to use my PC as normal when the scan was running, so I could edit videos and browse YouTube without any system slow downs.

 Overall, Avira is easy to install and simple to use.
-Even beginner users will find it easy to use all of the antivirus and device optimization features.
+Even beginner users will find it easy to access all of the security and device optimization features.
 It’s also extremely lightweight, and the scanning engine won’t affect PC performance while using CPU-intensive programs.